panda3d/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    Vertex shader only.

 ``float2 vtx_texcoord: TEXCOORD0``
-   From Panda3D 1.9 onward, this refers to the default (unnamed) set of UV(W) coordinates, if present, rather than being an alias for vtx_texcoord0.
+   This refers to the default (unnamed) set of UV(W) coordinates, if present, rather than being an alias for vtx_texcoord0.
 Vertex shader only.

 ``float2 vtx_texcoord_x: TEXCOORD0``
-   From Panda3D 1.9 onward, this refers to a set of UV(W) coordinates with the given name.
+   This refers to a set of UV(W) coordinates with the given name.
 Vertex shader only.

 ``float3 vtx_tangent0``
    Tangent vector associated with the model's first texture.
 This can only be